 In this remote online job, you type exactly what you hear from video and audio recordings-conversations, speeches, and phone calls.

-You must have excellent listening skills, type quickly and accurately as possible and understand directions well.
+You must have excellent listening skills, type as quickly and accurately as possible, and understand directions well.
 Sometimes you have to transcribe more than one person at once, so being able to identify who’s talking at a certain point in time is an excellent skill to have.

 Pros: